Links on Android Authority may earn us a commission. Learn more.

-Whether you’re a professional athlete training for a triathlon or just someone who wants to track their runs or hikes, there’s a Polar watch out there for you.
-The company’s lineup consists of the Vantage series aimed at demanding users and the Ignite that’s built for a wider audience.
-We’ve rounded up all the best Polar watches in this article so you can choose the right one for your needs.
+Whether you’re a professional athlete training for a triathlon or just someone who wants to track their runs and hikes, there’s a Polar watch out there for you.
+We’ve rounded up all the best Polar watches available so you can choose the right one for your needs.

 The best Polar watches

 There are many different types of GPS fitness watches from various companies.
-Why choose Polar?
-Polar watches are particularly great for runners, thanks to the company’s useful training and recovery tools, coupled with some of the most accurate wrist-based heart rate sensors you can find.
+So why choose Polar?
+Polar watches are particularly great for runners.
+The company couples useful training and recovery tools with some of the most accurate wrist-based heart rate sensors you can find.

 Polar Vantage V2: The best Polar running watch